nehrman/hashiconfEU-2019/Step3-Static-Secret/README.md

 - Retrieve the secrets
 - Register secrets in application.properties file in a shared volume

-To ensure everything is work as expected, foolow the below steps.
+To ensure everything is work as expected, follow the below steps.

 1. **Validate log on the init-container** - Here, we're gonna check if init-container was able to retrieve the secret and create the correct files.
     - First, you need to launch the minikub's dashboard with that command: